The Web is filled with uncrawled web pages, and some of them may be yours.

 System and method for crawl ordering by search impact

 Filed December 20, 2007

 An improved system and method for crawl ordering of a web crawler by impact upon search results of a search engine is provided.
 Content-independent features of uncrawled web pages may be obtained, and the impact of uncrawled web pages may be estimated for queries of a workload using the content-independent features.

 The impact of uncrawled web pages may be estimated for queries by computing an expected impact score for uncrawled web pages that match needy queries.
 Query sketches may be created for a subset of the queries by computing an expected impact score for crawled web pages and uncrawled web pages matching the queries.

-Web pages may then be selected to fetch using a combined query-based estimate and query-independent estimate of the impact of fetching the web pages on search query results.
+Web pages may then be selected to fetch using a combined query-based estimate and a query-independent estimate of the impact of fetching the web pages on search query results.

 This query-centric approach to determining an order for crawling pages could lead towards:

 Newer pages that might not have many links pointing to them showing up in search results quicker, and;